barleo01/CameraReaderCV/README.md

 # CameraReaderCV

-Webcam equalizer and recorder with OpenCV and Python
+Webcam equalizer and recorder with OpenCV and Python.